divijghose/firedrake/Reading-group.md

 Schöberl considers the parameter-dependent problem requiring that A<sup>ε</sup> is coercive.
 Patrick wonders if we can consider how the theory maps on to the case where we only have that the eigenvalues of A<sup>ε</sup> are bounded away from zero.

+A request that we carefully unpick, when going through proofs, all of the constants in the inequalities of the form a ≼ b (so that we see where all the bits came from).